-(1) A relevant person must maintain appropriate procedures and controls for the purpose of determining whether any of the following is a PEP -

-- (a) any customer; - (b) any natural person having power to direct the activities of a customer; - (c) any beneficial owner or known beneficiaries. - (2) A relevant person must maintain appropriate procedures and controls for requiring the approval of its senior management - - (a) before any business relationship is established with; - (b) before any occasional transaction is carried out with; or - (c) before a business relationship is continued with, a domestic PEP who has been identified as posing a higher risk of ML/FT, or any foreign PEP.

-- (3) A relevant person must take reasonable measures to establish the source of wealth of a domestic PEP who has been identified as posing a higher risk of ML/FT, or any foreign PEP. - (4) A relevant person must perform ongoing and effective enhanced monitoring of any business relationship with a domestic PEP who has been identified as posing a higher risk of ML/FT, or any foreign PEP. - (5) For the avoidance of doubt, this paragraph does not remove the requirement to conduct enhanced customer due diligence where a PEP has been identified as posing a higher risk of ML/FT.
+- (1) A relevant person must establish, record, maintain and operate appropriate procedures and controls for the purpose of determining whether any of the following is, or subsequently becomes, a PEP - (a) any customer; - (b) any natural person having power to direct the activities of a customer: - (c) any beneficial owner or known beneficiary; and - (d) in relation to a life assurance policy, the beneficiary and any beneficial owner of the beneficiary. - (2) A relevant person must establish, record, maintain and operate appropriate procedures and controls for requiring the approval of its senior management before - - (a) any business relationship is established with; - (b) any occasional transaction is carried out with; or - (c) a business relationship is continued with, - a domestic PEP who has been identified as posing a higher risk of ML/FT, or any foreign PEP. - (3) A relevant person must take reasonable measures to establish the source of wealth of - (a) a domestic PEP who has been identified as posing a higher risk of ML/FT; and - (b) any foreign PEP. - (4) A relevant person must perform ongoing and effective enhanced monitoring of any business relationship with - (a) a domestic PEP who has been identified as posing a higher risk of ML/FT; and - (b) any foreign PEP. - (5) To avoid doubt, this paragraph does not affect the requirement for the relevant person to conduct enhanced customer due diligence in accordance with paragraph 15 where the person identified as a PEP has been assessed as posing a higher risk of ML/FT. - (6) Where the requirements of this paragraph are not met within a reasonable timeframe, the procedures and controls must provide that - (a) the business relationship or occasional transaction must proceed no further; - (b) the relevant person must consider terminating the relationship; and - (c) the relevant person must consider making an internal disclosure. - (7) In this paragraph - "domestic PEP" means a PEP who is or has been entrusted with prominent public functions in the Island and any family members or close associates of the PEP, regardless of the location of that PEP, those family members or close associates; and

+"foreign PEP" means a PEP who is or has been entrusted with prominent public functions outside of the Island and any family members or close associates of the PEP, regardless of the location of that PEP, those family members or close associates.